adamsol/Pyxell/README.md

 Tests are divided into good (supposed to compile and run properly) and bad (should throw compilation errors).

 The script is multi-threaded.
-Total execution time may vary from something like 10 seconds to 2 minutes, depending on the number of processors in your machine and other factors.
+Total execution time may vary from something like 20 seconds to 5 minutes, depending on the number of available CPU cores and other factors.

 You can pass a path pattern to run only selected tests (e.g. `python test.py arrays`).
 To see all options, run it with `-h`.